Rebecca Miller: Career

+1988–1994

-In 1988, Miller was cast in the role of Anya in the Peter Brook's adaptation of Chekhov's The Cherry Orchard, her first stage role.
+In 1988, Miller was cast in the role of Anya in Peter Brook's adaptation of Chekhov's The Cherry Orchard, her first stage role.
 She originated the part of Lili in The American Plan.
 Throughout, Miller gravitated toward her role as an independent filmmaker/director.
 Miller began her acting career with directors Alan Pakula, Paul Mazursky, and Mike Nichols.
 She played the female lead in NBC's television movie The Murder of Mary Phagan, and supporting roles in feature films, including Regarding Henry (1991), Consenting Adults (1992), and Wind (1992).

 In 1991, Miller wrote and directed a short film Florence, starring actress Marcia Gay Harden, about a precociously empathetic woman who acquires the symptoms from others; eventually "catching" a neighbor's amnesia, she forgets her own identity.
 Florence caught the attention of Ensemble Theatre Cincinnati, and Miller was invited to direct a revival of Arthur Miller's After the Fall.
 She also directed Nicole Burdette's play The Bluebird Special Came Through Here.